Find Affordable College Courses

 Greenville, NC

-East Carolina University did quite well in this year’s ranking of the most popular places for special education students to get a bachelor’s degree.
-It came in at #15 on the list.
+East Carolina University ranked #15 on this year’s Most Popular Special Education Bachelor’s Degree Schools in the Southeast Region list.
 Located in the city of Greenville, ECU is a public college with a fairly large student population.

 Of the 31 students majoring in special ed at ECU, 3% are male and 97% are female.